meteatamel/adk-demos/travel_helper/README.md

 ## Evaluate Agents

 Let's now see how to evaluate agents and make sure they behave as you expect in [evaluate_agents](./docs/evaluate_agents.md).

+## Filesystem Assistant Agent with Model Context Protocol

+If you're running the agent locally, you might want to save the travel information in a text file.

+Go through [filesystem_assistant](./sub_agents/filesystem_assistant) to build an agent to have access to the file system using a reference MCP server and ADK's MCPToolset.